karakarakaraff/100-days-of-code/README.md

 Overall, it was a very painful learning experience and even cost me a 1-star review on my skill.
 However, now that the skill is going through certification testing again and will likely be back into production tomorrow, I'm feeling confident that the potential good reviews will outweigh the bad one.
 I've also walked away from this knowing that I have what it takes to debug and quickly take action. **The biggest takeaway today wasn't necessarily any specific coding knowledge, but instead, it was how to react to a bug in production.** I'm glad today is over!

 ### Day 4
-I got to leave Alexa to the  certification process, so I'm back with my intermediate mobile web development course through [Udacity's Grow With Google scholarship](https://blog.udacity.com/2017/10/udacity-google-announce-50000-new-scholarships.html).
+I got to leave Alexa to the  certification process, so I'm back with my [Google Scholars/Udacity intermediate mobile web development course](https://blog.udacity.com/2017/10/udacity-google-announce-50000-new-scholarships.html).
 I left off on day 2 with an intro to service workers, and I continued that today by learning how to completely handle a browser request with a service worker, all without ever touching the network.
 It's actually pretty simple!
 Inside the service worker itself, you can write a chunk of code like this:

 ```
 self.addEventListener('fetch', function(event) {